getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/circleci/index.md

 ## Create Release and Notify Sentry of Deployment

-To automate your Sentry release management process you'll need to add the `Create release and notify Sentry of deploy` step below after your deploy step, either in a new job or at the end of your existing deploy job:
+To automate your Sentry release management process, you'll need to add the `Create release and notify Sentry of deploy` step below after your deploy step, either in a new job or at the end of your existing deploy job:

 ```yaml
 notify-sentry-deploy: